django/deps/draft/email-providers.md

   `default_storage`, `default_task_backend`, and `db.connection`.
   (A module-level default property is not possible: Django's `ConnectionProxy` and `LazyObject` helpers require cacheable instances.
 See the next section.)

-* `providers.is_configured(alias="default", /)` returns `True` if the given alias
-  is defined in `EMAIL_PROVIDERS`, or `False` otherwise.

-  This can be helpful for reusable libraries that want to send email when email is configured but not raise errors when it isn't.
-(It replaces certain uses of the [deprecated `fail_silently` option](#fail_silently-sending-option-deprecated).)

-  (`is_configured()` does not initialize an EmailBackend instance or otherwise validate the provider definition.
-It is equivalent to writing `(alias or DEFAULT_EMAIL_PROVIDER_ALIAS) in settings.EMAIL_PROVIDERS`, but that requires using an internal constant.
-It is not the same as `try: mail.providers[alias];
-  except InvalidEmailProvider: pass`, which would also mask some configuration errors.)

 The `providers` factory is read-only.
 It does *not* support `__setitem__()` or `__delitem__()`.